Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 Use frozen or fresh raspberries to make this easy raspberry sauce.
 Perfect for cheesecakes, ice cream and pancakes.

-This recipe is very similar to our homemade strawberry topping.
-Simply put 1 1/2 cups raspberries in a saucepan with sugar and water.
+Place 1 ½ cups raspberries in a saucepan with sugar and water.
 Cook over medium-low heat until the mixture is at a gentle boil.
 Reduce the heat and add vanilla.